 As was the case for the whole of mankind, the month of April 2020 was not “business as usual” for us.
-Though the elephants, warthogs and bushbuck made their usual visits to camp.
-And our guides and conservation team, who together have always been wildlife guardians, continued to traverse the vast wilderness day in and day out, sharing their incredible sightings with us.
+Though we were fortunate to be isolated from the worst of the troubles, it was a very strange and disconcerting time for everyone.
+We did not welcome guests, well, human ones at least – the elephants, warthogs and bushbuck made their usual visits to camp.
+However, our guides and conservation team, who together have always been wildlife guardians, continued to traverse the vast wilderness day in and day out, and have shared their incredible sightings with us.
 We cannot thank them enough for their unwaivering dedication and commitment to protecting and sharing the wonders of Matetsi Private Game Reserve.

 In the last few days of March, a very large crocodile was seen in front of Matetsi River House, it seemed to have claimed that area and the seasonal stream under the Grace Bridge as its territory.
 Much to the misfortune of one of the “dugga boy” buffalos that had been hanging around camp, as the crocodile attacked the buffalo while it was drinking from the seasonal stream.
 After a long struggle, somehow the buffalo escaped the clutches of the crocodile.
 The wounded buffalo became very troublesome and a concern to the team, who kept close tabs on its whereabouts.